 With the help of the external organization serving as the independent internal auditor, JF Virtus Pte Ltd, the Group has designed an enterprise risk management (ERM) framework to monitor, manage and build awareness within the Group of the various risks to which the Group is exposed.
 The Board also reviews the Group's business and operational activities to identify areas of significant business risk as well as appropriate measures to control and mitigate these risks within the Group's policies and business strategies.
 The independent internal auditor retained to perform the Group's internal audit function continues to update the Group's enterprise risk profile by facilitating management risk self-assessment to generate an updated risk register to be used by the Risk Management and Audit Committee (RMAC) to monitor and the independent internal auditor to review the manner in which the Group manages such risks.
-The objective of the risk assessment is to identify and assess risks which include key financial, operational, strategic compliance and information technology risks.
+The objective of the risk assessment is to identify and assess risks which include key financial, operational, strategic, compliance and information technology risks as well as to evaluate the internal control systems.

-The RMAC is regularly updated on the Group's risk management program.
+The RMAC is regularly updated on the Group's risk management program and internal control systems.

 11.2 The Board should, at least annually, review the adequacy and effectiveness of the company's risk management and internal control systems, including financial, operational, compliance and information technology controls.
 Such review can be carried out internally or with the assistance of any competent third parties.
 The internal controls provide reasonable but not absolute assurance that the Group will not be adversely affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
 Reviews and tests of the internal control procedures and systems are carried out by an independent internal audit firm.
-The Board is thus satisfied with the adequacy and effectiveness of the Group's risk management and internal controls.
+The Board is thus satisfied with the adequacy and effectiveness of the Group's risk management and internal control systems including financial, operational, strategic, compliance and information technology controls.